 Since the group was started in December 2010, Project B.A.R.K. has…

-- twice provided a 10’ x 10’ temporary enclosure for a mother and 12 puppies until appropriate homes could be found.
+- provided six 10’ x 10’ temporary enclosures for mothers and puppies until appropriate homes could be found.